How do I get a library card?

 Can I still checkout items if I have books that are overdue (late being returned)?

 You cannot checkout new items if you have items that are overdue.
 If you have overdue items you can try to renew them.
-Renewing items allows you check it out for an additional amount of time—2 or 4 weeks depending on the type of card you have.
-You may only renew items two times.
-(Institutional cardholders may only renew once.)
+Renewing items allows you check it out for an additional amount of time—3 or 4 weeks depending on the type of card you have.
+You may only renew items once.
 You cannot renew an item if another person has a hold on it.

 How much are fines?